Kaijun101/documentation/kalibr_guide.md

 - Example for exposure setting calibration: https://youtu.be/V5VHD9SYvvU

 ### Recording the Rosbag file:
   - Make sure you off the emitter before you rosbag record the video.
 Also, change the frame rate to 6hz and camera height and width to (640 x 480).
+(Edit inside the rs_camera.launch folder)
   - Before recording, make sure to do all the required camera calibration for the realsense (imu calibration, distance calibration and camera calibration)
   - Adjust the exposure and gain and ensure that when you shake the camera slighly, the image is still very clear.
   - Below is the example of recording the rosbag file for realsense D435I.